Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MA7w4S6lUOs.md

 ### Transcript

-> um fixed tractors what's wrong with them there's nothing wrong with tractors yuri what are you talking about i don't you're full of full of it full of it full of it
+> fixed tractors what's wrong with them there's nothing wrong with tractors yuri what are you talking about i don't you're full of full of it full of it full of it